afra16181falakh/Binary-Classification/README.md

    ```bash
    python main.py
    ```
-3. **View results**: Model performance metrics and predictions will be displayed.
+3. **View results**: Model performance metrics and predictions will be displayed